rnwst/easy-languages-dict/README.md

 ### Supported browsers

-The extension runs on Firefox and all Chromium-based browsers that support extensions (Chrome, MS Edge, Opera, ...).
-However, it hasn't been published on the Chrome Web Store yet.
+The extension runs on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/easy-languages-dictionary/) and all Chromium-based browsers that support extensions ([Chrome](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [MS Edge](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [Opera](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), ...).

+The extension is not available for Safari, for the following reasons:
+- Publishing a Safari extension requires enrolling in the 'Apple Developer Program', at a cost of 99 $/year, which I have very little appetite for.
+- Safari [doesn't support some WebExtension APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webNavigation/onHistoryStateUpdated#browser_compatibility) which this extension relies on.

 ### Linux